Working man’s Mai Tai

 • Floater Meyers rum — about a Tbsp per glass, gently added after the drink is poured.

-• OPTIONAL dash Grenadine syrup — JUST BEFORE serving.
+• OPTIONAL dash Grenadine syrup — JUST, like IMMEDIATELY before serving.
 Not too much!
 Maybe use a small straw as a pipette to control the "dose".

 Recipe Notes

-If each part = 6 oz you'll have a quart for the refrigerator after pouring two nice servings.
-And 6 oz cans of Dole pineapple juice make a convenient measuring tool for the other ingredients.
+If each part = 6 oz you'll have a quart for the refrigerator after pouring two nice drinks.
+And empty 6 oz cans of Dole pineapple juice make a convenient measuring tool for the other ingredients 🙂

 Share this Recipe